8th December 2016

 Imran, are you still reading this?

-You’ve had the good sense to follow us on Twitter so we’re now in touch.
-Please answer the following questions:
+You’ve had the good sense to follow us on Twitter (2020 update: Imi is now blocking us at both his personal account and his Twitter hate account @ccdh).
+He still needs to address the following questions:

 - Were you called to attend the scene on 12th July 2016?